Andy Hardy Gets Spring Fever

 Andy Hardy Gets Spring Fever is a 1939 American romantic comedy film directed by W. S. Van Dyke.
 The plot is about Andy Hardy having a crush on his high school drama teacher, Miss Rose Meredith.
 It is the seventh of sixteen Andy Hardy films starring Mickey Rooney.

-Premise
+Plot

-Andy Hardy (Mickey Rooney) is upset that his girlfriend, Polly Benedict (Ann Rutherford), had fallen for Lieutenant Charles Copley (Robert Kent).
-Soon, Andy develops a crush on his drama teacher.
+Andy Hardy is upset that his girlfriend, Polly Benedict, has fallen for Lieutenant Charles Copley.
+Soon, however, Andy develops a crush on his drama teacher, Rose Meredith.
 After Andy's play is chosen for the school's annual production, he seizes the opportunity to spend time with his spring time crush.
-Andy's dad, Judge Hardy (Lewis Stone), knows that his son is destined for heartache, but he decides to let Andy find out for himself how young love can be.
+Andy's dad, Judge Hardy, knows that his son is destined for heartache, so he talks to the teacher about it.
+Then, he decides to let Andy and Rose navigate the ups and downs of young love by themselves.